d4l-data4life/kirby3-static-site-generator/README.md

 To pass custom data to the controller or template, use `data`.
 [Click here](https://getkirby.com/docs/guide/templates/controllers#arguments-from-page-render-in-route) for more information how to use it.

+⚠️ Have a look [here](https://getkirby.com/docs/reference/system/options/ready) in case you want to dynamically generate the custom routes based on a specific page or point to pages in the config.
+Kirby comes with a `ready` option for this purpose.

 ### There are two ways to define custom routes:

 #### 1) Directly, when using this plugin directly